 Directors of a company will normally be paid a salary and this is taxed under PAYE as for all employees.
-The cost of this, including the employer's NIC. is generally an allowable expense of the company.
+The cost of this, including the employer's NICs, is generally an allowable expense of the company.
 Shareholders of the company in contrast may be rewarded by the payment of dividends on their shares.

 In most small companies the directors and shareholders are one and the same and so they can choose the most tax efficient way to pay themselves.
-Using dividends can result in savings in NIC.
-This requires planning and needs to take account of the new Dividend Allowance and dividend rates of tax.
-Please talk to us to decide the best options for you.
+Using dividends can result in savings in NICs.
+This requires planning and needs to take account of the Dividend Allowance and dividend rates of tax.